-The fruit bats, often known as flying foxes, the largest members of the order, and found only in the warmer parts of the Old World, are Fruit Bats represented by a small portion of a colony from Calapan, Philippine Islands.
-Such a colony may number several thousands, and may be very destructive to bananas and other fruits.
 The most striking object in the hall is the life-size model of a sulphur-bottom whale, seventy-six feet in length.
-The original of this specimen was captured in Newfoundland, and the model is Model of accurately reproduced from careful measurements.
-This Sulphurhuge creature is not only the largest of living animals, but, bottom Whale so far as we know, the largest animal that has ever lived: a specimen of this size weighs from sixty to seventy tons, twice as much as Brontosaurus.
+The original of this specimen was captured in Newfoundland, and the model is Model of accurately reproduced from careful measurements, Sulphurbottom huge creature is not only the largest of living animals, but, Whale so far as we know, the largest animal that has ever lived; a specimen of this size weighs from sixty to seventy tons, twice as much as Brontosaurus.
 Although whales and porpoises live in the water, they are not fishes, but are warm-blooded and breathe by means of lungs, not gills.
 The whale must come to the surface to breathe, and the so-called "spouting" is merely the result of the warm air being expelled from the lungs when he breathes.
 A whale does not spout water, as is commonly supposed.

 [Recent additions to the Museum building include a large hall containing whales and other marine animals, in which are shown reproductions of porpoises and skeletons of whales.
 See Hall of Ocean Life, p.
 32.]

 In the rail-cases are exhibits that aim to give the visitor a general idea of the enormous class of insects and of their classification.
-Species Insect from eastern United States are labeled with clippings from Exhibits Dr. Lutz's "Field Book of Insects."
+Species Insect from aestern United States are labeled with clippings from Exhibits Dr. Lutz's "Field Book of Insects."
 Other insect material in these cases is either there on temporary storage or in the course of preparation.
 In fact, the plan is to concentrate all insect exhibits in the Southeast Pavilion.

-THE BUTTERFLY GROUP The Monarch Butterfly-migrating; the group contains over 1200 specimens.
+THE BUTTERFLY GROUP

+The Monarch Butterfly-migrating; the group contains over 1200 specimens.

-Southeast Pavilion HALL OF INSECT LIFE The arrangement of this hall is still far from complete and many of the exhibits are either remains of old ones or the starting of new ones.
-"Textbook of The plan is to have in the circle of "A-cases" a presentation of insect biology, including the relations between insects and vegetation, the importance of insects as carriers of disease, and general biological facts and theories as illustrated by insects.
+SOUTHEAST PAVILION HALL OF INSECT LIFE

+The arrangement of this hall is still fan from complete and many of the exhibits are either remains of old ones or the starting of new ones.
+"Textbook of Entomology" The plan is to have in the circle of "A-cases" a presentation of insect biology, including the relations between insects and vegetation, the importance of insects as carriers of disease, and general biological facts and theories as illustrated by insects.
 These cases will be numbered to facilitate the work of teachers sending students here for information.

-In the center of the hall is a circle of exhibits, some of which show mounted insects in life-like artificial surroundings and others show live Life-Like insects and spiders or their relatives.
-What is shown alive and Alive depends upon the temporary availability of material.
+In the center of the hall is a circle of exhibits, some of which show mounted insects in life-like artificial surroundings and others show live Life-like insects and spiders or their relatives.
+What is shown alive depends upon the temporary availability of material.
 Among the habitat groups is a series illustrating the life-histories of common butterflies; also the very beneficial Lady Beetles are there next to the very injurious Japanese Beetle.
 Other groups will be concerned with the Cotton Boll Weevil and such Tropical insects as the Army Ants.

 The walls of the hall are used for supplementary exhibits.
-One of these displays strikingly beautiful butterflies and moths from all parts The Beautiful of the world.
-Another demonstrates the wealth of and Others insect life at our very doors.
+One of these displays strikingly beautiful butterflies and moths from all parts

+The Beautiful of the world.
+Another demonstrates the wealth of insect life at our very doors.
 The commercial use of insect silk and the use spiders make of their silk occupy the north wall.
 On the east wall are shown some of the results of the research work of the entomological department, especially in the field of experimental biology.

-East Wing HALL OF REPTILE LIFE On entering the hall, one is attracted by four floor groups containing the largest of existing reptiles.
+EAST WING HALL OF REPTILE LIFE

+On entering the hall, one is attracted by four floor groups containing the largest of existing reptiles.